The Complexity of 3SAT_N and the P versus NP Problem: Abstract

 \section{Abstract}

 We introduce the $\mathcal{NP}\mbox{-}$complete problem $3SAT_{N}$ and extend Tovey's results to a classification theorem for this problem.
-This classification theorem leads us to generalize the concept of truth assignments for $SAT$ to aggressive truth assignments for $3SAT_{N}$.
-All these aggressive truth assignments are pseudo-algorithms.
+This theorem leads us to generalize the concept of truth assignments for $SAT$ to aggressive truth assignments for $3SAT_{N}$.
+We introduce the concept of a set compatible with the $\mathcal P$ versus $\mathcal {NP}$ problem, and prove that all aggressive truth assignments are pseudo-algorithms.
 We combine algorithm, pseudo-algorithm and diagonalization method to study the complexity of $3SAT_{N}$ and the $\mathcal P$ versus $\mathcal {NP}$ problem.
 The main result is $\mathcal P \neq \mathcal{NP}$.